Before Investing In Penny Stocks, You Should Understand What They Are

-Buying penny stocks the same as buying blue-chip stocks.
-Both are equities, sure, but the cheaper the stock, the higher the risk, in general.
+Buying penny stocks is the same as buying blue-chip stocks.
+Sure, both are equities, but the cheaper the stock, the higher the risk, generally speaking.
 Penny stocks, for instance, are much smaller than some of the well-established companies in the stock market today.
 This having been said, investing in penny stocks is easier said than done.
 It’s much different than day trading, for instance.
 When you’re investing, you’re taking a longer-term view on something.
 Due to the inherent volatility in price, investing in penny stocks can be tricky.
 For this reason, many opt to day trade or swing trade penny stocks more than invest.

-Keep in mind that even though these stocks move quickly, they shouldn’t be treated like lottery tickets.
+Remember that even though these stocks move quickly, they shouldn’t be treated like lottery tickets.
 Like all stocks, these are investment vehicles.
-Obviously the draw of “penny stocks” originates from the huge gains that can be made, many still treat these stocks like a less important investment option.
+The draw of “penny stocks” originates from the huge gains that can be made, but many still treat these stocks as a less critical investment option.
 You’ll hear the term “YOLO” among traders who may be newer to trading.
 Long story short – You Only Live Once – isn’t a great strategy to follow.

 Regardless, many of these same investors end up getting burned.
 Many assume penny stocks are ones trading below $1 per share.
 This has further been expanded on by the Securities and Exchange Commission to define penny stocks as those trading for less than $5 a share.